 - It gets done faster

-- You actually end up having more time to do things you want to!
+- You end up having more time to do things you want to!

 There is magic in this!
-And though I don’t necessarily advocate this for everything at work – I mean if there are things for which you have to multi-task to get ahead, so be it!.
-But for things which are really important at work, focus on doing just one thing a time!
+And though I don’t necessarily advocate this for everything at work – I mean if there are things for which you have to multi-task to get ahead, so be it!
+But for things which are extremely important at work, focus on doing just one thing at a time!
 And see the magic unfold…

 Delegate the tasks that are not important to your work or your core strength

 You can do only so much all the time…

 “One cannot buy, rent or hire more time.
 The supply of time is totally inelastic.
 No matter how high the demand, the supply will not go up.
 There is no price for it.
 Time is totally perishable and cannot be stored.
 Yesterday’s time is gone forever, and will never come back.
 Time is always in short supply.
 There is no substitute for time.
 Everything requires time.
 All work takes place in, and uses up time.
 Yet most people take for granted this unique, irreplaceable and necessary resource.” – Peter Drucker